inbo/tutorials/content/tutorials/spatial_variograms/index.md

 )
 ```

-    [1] "Matérn regression: convergence 0 at (11.295, 0.2883), mse 0.0"
+    [1] "Matérn regression: convergence 0 at (8.802, 0.263), mse 0.0"

 <img
 src="spatial_variograms.markdown_strict_files/figure-markdown_strict/fig-subdata-variogram-1.png"
 id="fig-subdata-variogram"
 alt="Figure 9: Variogram of the sub-data in the b == 1 category." />

-The range of the full data set with two different categories mixed is 83.4749429.
+The range of the full data set with two different categories mixed is 67.798424.
-If we only include one of the categories, making the data points more similar, range is 90.3600718.
+If we only include one of the categories, making the data points more similar, range is 70.4161378.
 Longer range would mean that distant points are more similar, which I would expect in the test case.

 I suspect the reasons for this limited change are that I applied *category-independent smoothing* above, and the points are densely packed.
-Ironically, the whole "effect" shabang is gone, due to my attempt to give you data which follows Tobler's law...
+Ironically, the whole "effect" shebang is gone, due to my attempt to give you data which follows Tobler's law...

 # Recap: De-Trending and Smoothing